Environmental issues in Bangladesh: Government response to environmental issues

-In a study on the popular response to climate change, Bahauddin et al. found that many citizens had heard of climate change, but often thought it simply meant the symptoms of climate change (i.e. flooding, storms, drought).
-The likelihood that a respondent noticed the effects of climate change seemed dependent on whether or not the person's livelihood was sensitive to the climate.
-Many of the respondents believed that a governmental "safety net program" could be a possible solution to climate change.

 In response to the environmental issues that the country faces, the Bangladeshi government formed the Ministry of Environment and Forests (MoEF) in 1989, which addresses these issues and considers the role of climate change in the country's development.
 MoEF oversees the Department of Environment and Forest Department, which enforce environmental law and protect the natural biodiversity in the country respectively.
-In Bahauddin's study, they round many citizens were not aware of any plans, governmental or non-governmental, to address the effect of climate change.

 There has also been efforts by local government to address climate change related issues.
 For instance, some local governments have invested in shelters to reduce cyclone-related mortalities.

-People's perception on impact of salinity on trees and agricultural crops in the coastal area of Bangladesh shows salinity negatively affects the growth of plant species greatly.